 This document assumes you're familiar with Godot's various physics bodies.
 Please read Przedstawienie podstaw fizyki first.

 Co to ciało kinematyczne?¶

-KinematicBody2D is for implementing bodies that are to be controlled via code.
+KinematicBody2D is for implementing bodies that are controlled via code.

 engine physics properties, like gravity or friction.
 While this means that you

 have to write some code to create their behavior, it also means you have more

 precise control over how they move and react.